Japan Fund for the Joint Crediting Mechanism

 - For nonsovereign investment projects – borrowers/clients of projects to be implemented in eligible DMCs.

-The above projects should meet the following criteria for eligibility:
+Projects should meet the following criteria for eligibility:

 - Defining the JCM methodology.